Forest Insects and Diseases

 Forest insects and diseases are serious threats and can have devastating impacts on the long-term health and sustainability of forest ecosystems.

-Diseases, such as chestnut blight and Dutch elm disease, and insect pests, such as emerald ash borer, gypsy moth, and hemlock woolly adelgid, already have significantly changed our forest landscapes.
+Diseases, such as chestnut blight and Dutch elm disease, and insect pests, such as emerald ash borer, spongy moth (formerly known as gypsy moth), and hemlock woolly adelgid, already have significantly changed our forest landscapes.

 DCNR’s Bureau of Forestry monitors Pennsylvania’s forests for insects and diseases, protecting trees when necessary.